aljadepalaran/java-patient-management/README.md

 # SOFT252 Coursework

-## What is the program?
+## Patient Management System
-The program is a Patient Management System.
 The program will allow the user to create 4 types of users: admin, patient, secretary and doctor.
 There are many functionalities in the system that allow for a complete system.

 ## Functionalities Included
 - Log in to the system using unique ID and password, and perform user-specific functionalities.